main-thumb

 Look below for the latest information on meetings.
 Click on the meeting to see the list of presentations.

-Meeting 06/02/2023 B-Sides Buffalo Edition
+Meeting 06/06/2025 Buffalo Bsides 2025 Edition

 Location: Global Cybersecurity Institute at RIT